27 Traditional Purim Food Ideas for 2026

 8. Boulukunio

-There are items on a Purim food menu that date back centuries.
-One such historical treat is the boulukunio.
 Originating from Medieval Spain, this gluten-free almond and sesame brittle is a tasty, chewy confection traditionally enjoyed during Purim and Hanukkah by Rhodesli Jews.

 9. Brisket

 If there is one dish that usually dominates a traditional Jewish table, it’s brisket.
-This humble cut of meat, hailing from the front of the animal, has consistently appeared on special occasions since the 1700s and is a popular Purim food, too.
-Its affordability and kosher status made it popular, but its inherent toughness demands a certain level of patience and skill when cooking it.
+This humble cut of meat from the front of the animal, has consistently appeared as part of Jewish feasts at special occasions since the 1700s.

 It’s usually served with dried fruits, potatoes and other vegetables.
-Nowadays, Purim foods like hamantaschen stuffed with brisket are even available.
+Nowadays, Purim foods like savory hamantaschen stuffed with brisket are even available.
 For another delicious idea on how to serve brisket (or leftovers), check out this brisket taco recipe.

 via Canva